What a SpaceX IPO Could Mean for Everyday Investors

 Can I buy SpaceX stock on Stash?

 Yes.
-Now that SPCX trades publicly, you can buy it on Stash like any other listed stock, including fractional shares so you can start small.
-Buying at the original $135 IPO price was different, because those allocations typically went to large institutions, and Stash does not offer IPO allocations.
+Now that SPCX trades publicly, you can buy it on Stash like any other listed stock, including fractional shares so you can start small and dollar-cost average.
+Stash does not offer IPO allocations at the offer price.

 Is Starlink stock available to buy?

-Starlink is not a separately traded public stock.
-It is part of SpaceX, so buying SPCX is an investment in the whole company, not Starlink alone.
-A separate Starlink stock would require its own public offering or spinout.
+No. Starlink is part of SpaceX, not a separately traded public stock, so buying SPCX is an investment in the whole company.

 Related reading